Linda Pololi, MBBS, FRCP

 Distinguished Research Scientist, Brandeis University

-C-Change Director Linda Pololi, distinguished research scientist, is nationally recognized for innovative contributions to the professional development of faculty in academic medicine, including women and underrepresented minority groups.
+Linda Pololi is nationally recognized for innovative contributions to the professional development of faculty in academic medicine, including women and underrepresented minority groups.
 She developed — and is a leading proponent of — an evidence-based collaborative group approach to mentoring and leadership development that is predictably reliable in facilitating career enhancement for medical faculty.

 Pololi's research and efforts to improve education for students, residents and faculty have emphasized humanizing the learning environment, learner-centered and relationship-based methods to facilitate vitality, learning, physician-patient communication, mentoring and multiculturalism.
 Her multi-institutional research on the academic medical environment showed the importance of the "culture" to faculty vitality, challenging academic leaders to be change agents and was the subject of her book, "Changing the Culture of Academic Medicine."